Multi-photon entanglement and interferometry: Photonic qubits and linear optics

-Here an outgoing particle can be found with equal probability ($50\%$) in either of the output modes $c$ and $d$, no matter through which single input beam it came.
-The factor $i$ in Eq.~(\ref{bs50}) is a consequence of unitarity.
-It describes a phase jump upon reflection (Zeilinger, 1981).
-A standard BS is polarization independent.

-Using two 50:50 BS and phase shifters one can build a universal BS, which is called Mach-Zehnder interferometer.
-This device performs the following unitary transformation:

-It is elementary to show that it is capable of performing any two-dimensional $U(2)$ unitary transformation.
-A $U(2)$ matrix can always be decomposed in the following way

-The two input modes gain a relative phase $\beta$, and further on are optically mixed with the reflection and transmission coefficients $R=\sin ^{2}\frac{\theta}{2}$ and $T=\cos^{2}\frac{\theta}{2}$, respectively, finally the output modes acquire the relative phase $\alpha$ and the overall phase $\gamma/2$.
-All that can be done using a Mach-Zehnder interferometer.
+Using two 50:50 BSs and a phase shifter one can build a Mach-Zehnder interferometer, which in fact can be used as a universal BS of a variable transitivity and reflectivity (see Fig. 1(b)).
+The phase shifter can be some glass plate, a birefringent optical crystal, or a path-length tuner (e.g., an optical trombone).
+Together with additional phase shifters in the input and output ports, the Mach-Zehnder interferometer can perform an arbitrary SU(2) unitary transformation on a qubit encoded in the two spatial modes (see, e.g., Englert et al. (2001)).

-Another important component is the polarizing beamsplitter (see Fig.~\ref{pbs-fig}).
-The standard PBS transmits the horizontal and reflects the vertical polarization.
-The transformations between the incoming modes ($a$ and $b$) and the outgoing modes ($c$ and $d$) is as follows
+Another important component is the polarizing beamsplitter (PBS) (see Fig.~\ref{pbs-fig}).
+A standard PBS transmits the horizontal and reflects the vertical polarization.
+The transformations between the incoming modes ($a$ and $b$) and the outgoing modes ($c$ and $d$) are as follows